Maps in Tableau

 Choose Country and add to Columns shelf 2

-Next, Drag and Drop the Total Population from Tableau Measures Region to Rows Shelf.
+Next, Drag and Drop the Total Population from the Measures Region to the Rows Shelf.
 Since it is a Measure value, the Total Population will aggregate to the default Sum.

 Add Population to Rows Shelf 3

 Let me change that Bar Chart into a World.
-To do so, Please expand the Show Me window and select the marked option from it.
+To do so, Please expand the Show Me window and select the marked option.

 Maps in Tableau 4

-Once you choose this from the Show Me window, Tableau Map will be displayed.
-From the below-shown screenshot, you can see the Row and column Shelf filled with generated Latitude and Longitudes.
-And Country will be added to Detail Card, and Total Population will add to Columns Card.
+Tableau Map will be displayed once you choose this from the Show Me window.
+From the screenshot below, you can see the Row and column Shelf filled with generated Latitude and Longitudes.
+Country will be added to the Detail Card, and Total Population will be added to the Columns Card.

 Maps in Tableau 5

-You can highlight any country to see that Country population
+You can highlight any country to see that Country’s population

 Highlight any Country to View the Population 6

-Double-click on any Geographic field such as Postcode, City, State, or Country will automatically create a Tableau Map.
+Double-clicking on any geographic field such as Postcode, City, State, or Country will automatically create a Tableau Map.
 In this example, we will double-click on the Country dimension.
-From the below screenshot, you can see that the desktop has created a Symbol for you.
+From the screenshot below, you can see that the desktop has created a Symbol for you.
 Here, it added the Latitude to Row shelf, Longitude to Column shelf, and Country Name to Details Card in Marks Shelf.

 Maps in Tableau 8